google/identity-toolkit-go-client/README.md

 4. If you are running in Google Compute Engine production, the built-in service account associated with the virtual machine instance will be used.
 5. If none of these conditions is true, an error will occur.

+If Application Default Credentials doesn't work for your use case, you can set `GoogleAppCredentialsPath` in the config to the JSON key file path.

 [travisimg]: https://api.travis-ci.org/google/identity-toolkit-go-client.svg
 [travis]: https://travis-ci.org/google/identity-toolkit-go-client